knpuniversity/symfony-journey/knpu/http-kernel/sub-requests.rst

 When we use ``render(controller('...'))``, this lets us execute a totally different controller.
 Let's render a new controller called ``_latestTweetsAction`` in our same controller class.
-I put the underscore in front of the name just as a remidner to myself that the controller only returns a fragment of HTML, not a fully page.
+I put the underscore in front of the name just as a reminder to myself that the controller only returns a fragment of HTML, not a full page.

 In the controller, create the ``public function _latestTweetsAction``.
 I don't *really* want to bother with Twitter's API right this second, so I'll